Efficacy of prayer: Medical views

 Most (Note: "Despite the lack of generally accepted demarcation criteria, we find remarkable agreement among virtually all philosophers and scientists that fields like astrology, creationism, homeopathy, dowsing, psychokinesis, faith healing, clairvoyance, or ufology are either pseudosciences or at least lack the epistemic warrant to be taken seriously."
-Martin Mahner, 2013.) scientists dismiss "faith healing" practitioners.
+Martin Mahner, 2013.) scientists dismiss "faith healing" as pseudoscience.
 Believers assert that faith healing makes no scientific claims and thus should be treated as a matter of faith that is not testable by science.
 Critics reply that claims of medical cures should be tested scientifically because, although faith in the supernatural is not in itself usually considered to be the purview of science, (Note: "The 'faith' in faith healing refers to an irrational belief, unsupported by evidence, that mysterious supernatural powers can eradicate disease.
 Science deals with evidence, not faith."
 Bruce Flamm, 2004.) claims of reproducible effects are nevertheless subject to scientific investigation.

 Scientists and doctors generally find that faith healing lacks biological plausibility or epistemic warrant, which is one of the criteria used to judge whether clinical research is ethical and financially justified.
 A Cochrane review of intercessory prayer found "although some of the results of individual studies suggest a positive effect of intercessory prayer, the majority do not".
 The authors concluded: "We are not convinced that further trials of this intervention should be undertaken and would prefer to see any resources available for such a trial used to investigate other questions in health care".

 An article in the Medical Journal of Australia says that "One common criticism of prayer research is that prayer has become a popular therapeutic method for which there is no known plausible mechanism."

 Medical professionals are skeptical of new claims by studies until they have been experimentally reproduced and corroborated.
 For instance, a 2001 study by researchers associated with Columbia University has been associated with controversy, following claims of success in the popular media.

 Although different medical studies have been at odds with one another, physicians have not stopped studying prayer.
 This may be partly because prayer is increasingly used as a coping mechanism for patients.